Red rock arches in the deserts of Utah and Arizona

 Breakfasts, lunches, and dinners: Around $50–$70 per day.

-Additional activities: Tours like helicopter flights or kayaking range between $50 and $400.
+Additional activities: Tours like helicopter flights or kayaking range from $50 to $400.

-In most places card payments are accepted, so there's no need to carry much cash.
+Most places accept card payments, so there's no need to carry a lot of cash.

 How can I sign up for the additional activities?

-Most extra activities are booked in advance as places are limited.
+Most extra activities are booked in advance as spaces are limited.

-Before your journey, you'll receive a list of activities you can request.
+Before the journey, you will receive a list of activities you can sign up for.

 Can I fly a drone?